airblade/bin/README.md

 * `inip`: print internal IP address.

+* `jsonpp`: pretty-print JSON.

 * `markdown`: original Markdown script.

 * `mvim`: launch MacVim.

+* `open-chrome-url-in-safari`: does what it says on the tin.

+* `open-safari-url-in-chrome`: does what it says on the tin.

 * `tab`: open a new Terminal tab in same directory as current tab.